 Obsidian is an incredible tool for anyone serious about personal knowledge management.
 It's powerful, flexible, and gives you total control by keeping all your notes right on your own device.
 But while the main app is famously free, its entire ecosystem isn't.
 If you've ever tried to get your notes from your laptop to your phone and back, you've probably bumped into the question of Obsidian pricing.

-This guide is here to clear all that up.
-We’re going to walk through the complete Obsidian pricing structure, explain what each service does, and help you figure out if it’s worth opening your wallet, or if your team might be better off with a different kind of tool entirely.
+This guide clears that up.
+I'll walk through the complete Obsidian pricing structure as it stands in 2026, explain what each service does, and help you figure out if it's worth opening your wallet, or if your team might be better off with a different kind of tool entirely.

 What is Obsidian anyway?
 A prelude to the pricing model